Prunus Kobuku-zakura Powder Puff

 Kobuku-zakura Powder Puff trees for sale

-2-year Kobuku-zakura Powder Puff tree - in a 12L pot
+1-year Kobuku-zakura Powder Puff tree - bare root

 What will it look like?